Kotlin/dokka/docs/topics/dokka-migration.md

 you can use [version catalog](https://docs.gradle.org/current/userguide/platforms.html#sub:version-catalog) to enable the Dokka Gradle plugin v2.

-> By default, the DGP v2 generates HTML documentation.
+> By default, DGP v2 generates HTML documentation.
 To generate Javadoc or both HTML and Javadoc formats,
 > add the appropriate plugins.
 For more information, see [Select documentation output format](#select-documentation-output-format).
 >
 {style="tip"}